A biologically plausible neural network for multi-channel Canonical Correlation Analysis: On convergence of the CCA algorithms

 Comparing these updates to the partial derivatives of $F$, we see that our online algorithm is naturally interpreted as a stochastic gradient descent-ascent algorithm for solving the min-max problem \eqref{eq:minmaxWM}, using the time $t$ rank-1 approximations $\A_t$ and $\B_t$ in place of $\A$ and $\B$, respectively.

-There have been relatively few works establishing theoretical guarantees for solving nonconvex-concave min-max problems of the form \eqref{eq:minmaxWM} via stochastic gradient descent-ascent. \citet{borkar1997stochastic,borkar2009stochastic} proved asymptotic convergence to the solution of the min-max problem for a two time-scale stochastic gradient descent-ascent algorithm, where the ratio between the learning rates for the minimization step and the maximization step, $\vareps$, depends on the iteration and converges to zero in the limit as the iteration number approaches infinity. \citet{lin2019gradient} established convergence rate guarantees for a two time-scale stochastic mini-batch gradient descent-ascent algorithm to an equilibrium point (not necessarily a solution of the min-max problem).
+Establishing theoretical guarantees for solving nonconvex-concave min-max problems of the form \eqref{eq:minmaxWM} via stochastic gradient descent-ascent is an active area of research \citep{razaviyayn2020nonconvex}. \citet{borkar1997stochastic,borkar2009stochastic} proved asymptotic convergence to the solution of the min-max problem for a two time-scale stochastic gradient descent-ascent algorithm, where the ratio between the learning rates for the minimization step and the maximization step, $\vareps$, depends on the iteration and converges to zero in the limit as the iteration number approaches infinity. \citet{lin2019gradient} established convergence rate guarantees for a stochastic gradient descent-ascent algorithm to an equilibrium point (not necessarily a solution of the min-max problem).
 Both these results, however, impose assumptions that do not hold in our setting: the partial derivatives of $F$ are Lipschitz continuous and $\M$ is restricted to a bounded convex set.
 Therefore, establishing global stability with convergence rate guarantees for our offline and online CCA algorithms requires new mathematical techniques that are beyond the scope of this work.

 Even proving local convergence properties is non-trivial.
 In the special case that $\B=\I_d$, \citet{pehlevan2018similarity} carefully analyzed the continuous dynamical system obtained by formally taking the step size $\eta$ to zero in Equations \eqref{eq:offlineWM1}--\eqref{eq:offlineWM2}.
-They computed an explicit value $\tau_0\ge1/2$, in terms the eigenvalues of $\A$ such that if $\tau\le\tau_0$, then solutions of the min-max problem \eqref{eq:minmaxWM} are linearly stable fixed points of the continuous dynamics.
-The case that $\B\ne\I_d$ is more complicated, and the approach in \cite{pehlevan2018similarity} is not readily extended.
-In a separate work, we take a step towards understanding the asymptotics of our algorithms by analyzing local stability properties for a general class of gradient descent-ascent algorithms, which includes Offline-CCA and Bio-CCA as special cases.
+They computed an explicit value $\tau_0\ge1/2$, in terms the eigenvalues of $\A$ such that if $\tau\le\tau_0$, then solutions of the min-max problem \eqref{eq:minmaxWM} are the only linearly stable fixed points of the continuous dynamics.
+The case that $\B\ne\I_d$ is more complicated, and the approach in \citep{pehlevan2018similarity} is not readily extended.
+In ongoing work, we take a step towards understanding the asymptotics of our algorithms by analyzing local stability properties for a general class of gradient descent-ascent algorithms, which includes Offline-CCA and Bio-CCA as special cases.